 No, it’s the runts, the freaks, the misfits that are our teachers.
 They let us see how not to see, the price of rushing, the work we still have ahead.
 And often, our disappointment stems from the fact that we didn’t get what we expected.
 But maybe we got something else just as valuable and we just can’t see it yet.

 Embrace the drawings that didn’t turn out as you’d hoped.
 Don’t rip them out of your sketchbook or write disparaging comments in their margins.
 Keep them in a special place and look at them later, much later.
 One day, you will see their beauty and their truth.

 #4 Make a Top Ten List

 Danny credits David Letterman with this exercise.
 Divide your page into a bunch of boxes and think of a subject that matters to you.
 Favorite sandwiches.
 Christmas.
 Your family.
 Your car.
 Or your home.
 Your body.
 Now, either from observation or your imagination, draw 10 things you like on this topic.

-And if sunsets are one of your favorite things, be sure to join Johannes Vloothuis for the Essentials of Painting Sunsets Paint Along.
-Register now!
+And if sunsets are one of your favorite things, be sure to check out Paul Jackson’s Watercolor Workshop: The Color of Sunset.

 #5 Make It the First Thing You Do

 “I drew this in my L.A. kitchen, early in the morning, as I waited for the kettle to boil,” says Danny.
 “The dawn light was low, the colors were muted, so I painted it in Payne’s grey with just a hit of sepia tea.
 I was half asleep as I painted, my pen and brush moving quickly and sloppily.
 It’s the type of image I really like, with most of my brain still shut down and my senses unfiltered.”